-Understanding our risk landscape continued
+Our risk landscape continued

-3. Environment we operate in
+3. The environment we operate in Operational risk

-Operational risk

-People, process, systems and external events

-Our business processes can be complex, with significant reliance placed upon a combination of IT systems and manual processes.
+People, process, systems and external events Our business processes can be complex, with significant reliance placed upon a combination of IT systems and manual processes.

 We also rely upon the knowledge and expert judgement of our people.
 Weakness or failure in our systems and processes, the loss of key personnel, or errors and omissions, could result in financial loss or adversely affect our customers and reputation.

-Where we directly engage in housebuilding, we may also be exposed to construction risk, including health and safety, project delivery and other liability risks.
+Where we directly engage in housebuilding and commercial property development activities, or act as the operator of retirement villages and affordable homes, we may also be exposed to construction risk, including health and safety, project delivery and other liability risks.